 [Section 49H inserted by No. 20 of 2002 s.
 146(1).]

 49I.
-Right of entry to investigate breaches
+Entry to investigate certain breaches

 (1) An authorised representative of an organisation may enter, during working hours, any premises where relevant employees work, for the purpose of investigating any suspected breach of this Act, the Long Service Leave Act 1958, the MCE Act, the Occupational Safety and Health Act 1984, the Mines Safety and Inspection Act 1994 or an award, order, industrial agreement or employer-employee agreement that applies to any such employee.